anish-narain/twitter-feed/README.md

 The promotional website for the product can be found [here](https://riyachard.wixsite.com/twitterfeed)

+## Running the code:
+server code: run `inference_server_code_queue.py` on ec2 instance with `bird_model_copy.py` a must dependency.

+client code: `new_fake_upload.py` or `new_actual_upload.py` call the server code to make predictions

+## Main Server
+The main server handles requests from client App and filter the Database Table and send back the requested data to client App.
+For all features, please check the description in file `new_testing_sensor_table.js`.

+## React App Frontend
+We use React for constructing our WebApp and AWS Amplify for handling user authentication procedure.
+For all features, please check the description in files in folder `Scalable_Main_FullStack\amplifyapp\Frontend`.

 ## Rasberry Pi:

 Contains the code running on the Rasberry Pi, there are two files: